external-secrets/external-secrets/docs/guides-v1beta1.md

             app: web
 ```

-## Upgrading between versions
+## Upgrading

 If you already have an installation of ESO using `v1alpha1`, we recommend you to upgrade to `v1beta1`.
-If you do not use `dataFrom` in your ExternalSecrets, or if you deploy the CRDs using official the official Helm charts, the upgrade can be done with no risk of losing data.
+If you do not use `dataFrom` in your ExternalSecrets, or if you deploy the CRDs using the official Helm charts, the upgrade can be done with no risk of losing data.

 If you are installing CRDs manually, you will need to deploy the bundle CRD file available at `deploys/crds/bundle.yaml`.
 This bundle file contains `v1beta1` definition and a conversion webhook configuration.
 This configuration will ensure that new requests to handle any CRD object will only be valid after the upgrade is successfully complete - so there are no risks of losing data due to an incomplete upgrade.
+Once the new CRDs are applied, you can proceed to upgrade the controller version.

-Once the configuration is finished, at each reconcile, any `ExternalSecret`, `SecretStore`,  and `ClusterSecretStore` stored in etcd in `v1alpha1` will be automatically converted to `v1beta1`.
+Once the upgrade is finished, at each reconcile, any `ExternalSecret`, `SecretStore`,  and `ClusterSecretStore` stored in `v1alpha1` will be automatically converted to `v1beta1`.

-Since `v1alpha1` is now deprecated, be sure to upgrade any resources you have to `v1beta1`.